ppaschos/management-1/docs/ac-meeting-archive.md

 # Area Coordinator Meeting Archive

 Meeting notes prior to 20 September 2017 were contained in the old OSG TWiki, which is no longer available.
-If you need earlier meeting notes, please contact [Tim Cartwright](mailto:cat@cs.wisc.edu) and he can look for them in an archive.

 #### 2023